By: Ketki Bangdiwala*

 - Ensuring that everyone’s differences are respected.

-- Recognising that everyone has different characteristics and circumstances.
+- Recognizing that everyone has different characteristics and circumstances.

-- Recognising that everyone brings different perspectives to the workplace.
+- Recognizing that everyone brings different perspectives to the workplace.

 - Fair policies and practices in place taking into account the diversity of the workforce.